Emblem21-OpenSource/flownote/docs/01-installation.md

 ## Use Cases

-You're read to being.
-Review common [Use Cases](03-use-cases.md) to specify how you intend to use FlowNote.
+You're ready to begin!
+Check out the common [use cases of FlowNote](03-use-cases.md) to learn how to get started.

 ##### Documentation